 Instead, how about some adventure and a bit of countryside exploration for only $19 USD roundtrip?

-That’s right, less than $20 for transportation to the base of Machu Picchu and we’ll detail how we did it, what we spent on accommodations, and information on entrance to the scared site of Machu Picchu.
+That’s right, less than $20 for transportation to the base of Machu Picchu and we’ll detail how we did it, what we spent on accommodations, and information on entrance to the sacred site of Machu Picchu.

 First let’s break down what we’re talking about when we say getting to the base of Machu Picchu.
 Whether you take the train, trek, or go by local transit, your journey begins in Cusco and leads you to a town called Aguas Calientes.
 This is the town at the base of Machu Picchu.
 The town is quaint, remote and you can only get to it by train or walking.
 Thus, it’s a bit pricey.
 There is still affordable accommodations, hostelworld advertising the cheapest for $9.72/night, but we chose Supertramp Hostel Machu Pichu for $12USD in an 8 bed mixed dorm.
 You can also consider a simple hotel where you can get a private room for as low as $25USD.
 You can locate appropriately priced food if you leave the main strip and every restaurant loves to advertise their 3 for s/20 or 4 for s/20 drink specials to draw you in.
 One thing Aguas Calientes doesn't really have is a good supermarket.
 Their tiendas are limited on items and so cooking in your hostel requires a little more creativity.